 Subroutines can be called from the main program and from within other subroutines.
-Note that WebControl PLC has a program return address stack depth of 8.
+Note that WebControl PLC has a return program address stack depth of 8 (or call stack 8).

-The program control block has a zero bit that is updated implicitly on most instructions.
-This zero bit can also be used implicitly when using branch and call instructions.
+The program control block has a zero bit that is updated implicitly on TEST instructions.
+This zero bit is set by any one of these TEST instrictions: TSTEQ, TSTNE, TSTGT, TSTLT, TSTGE, TSTLE.
+This zero bit can also be used implicitly when using branch and call instructions, like BZ, BNZ, CZ, CNZ.
 E.g. the following test instruction yields a Boolean result which will implicitly set the state of the zero bit.
 Next a branch instruction is used which branches on the state of the zero bit.